 IU School of Medicine only sponsors the J-1 visa

 Strong US clinical experience within the past year

 *Consideration will be given to applicants who experienced limited opportunity to test prior to the 2020-21 ERAS cycle.

 The residency plans to offer virtual interview sessions from November through February for 2020-21 recruitment cycle.
 Based on national and institutional guidelines, traditional in-person interviews will not be offered.
 In an effort to provide equal opportunity for each applicant, the residency will not entertain individual applicant meetings outside of virtual interview sessions during this cycle.

 Invitations to interview are offered on a rolling basis, with the first invitations planned for late October.
 Interview sessions will be held via the secure Zoom Health platform.
 The residency plans to offer both morning and afternoons interview sessions to accommodate several time zones.
 Indianapolis is located in the Eastern time zone (GMT-4), observing daylight savings time through November 1st.

 The virtual interview session is planned to last approximately 4 hours, and the general itinerary is as follows:

 Meet with current residents

 For additional information, interested applicants can email questions or call 317-962-8881 and ask for Cynthia Murdock, Transitional Year Residency Coordinator.

-IU School of Medicine is home to numerous residency programs, including anesthesiology, dermatology, diagnostic and interventional radiology, neurology, ophthalmology, physical medicine and rehabilitation or radiation oncology.
+IU School of Medicine provides numerous opportunities and a supportive environment for residency training.
+The school is home to numerous residency programs, including anesthesiology, dermatology, diagnostic and interventional radiology, neurology, physical medicine and rehabilitation or radiation oncology.